 - and a cumulative GPA of 3.5 in all Physics courses.

-- Earn at least 20 hours of Physics Honors-designated courses.
+- Earn at least 9 hours of Honors-designated courses, preferably in Physics.

 - Complete 3 hours of PHYS 4999.